Gaming magnate Adelson bets on himself to win Japan's casino race

 As the casino debate nears, all the big operators are calling on the same list of parliamentary power brokers, local government officials and business leaders in Tokyo, hoping to gain an edge.

-Topping the list are Hisashi Hieda, chief executive of broadcaster Fuji Media Holdings as well as senior executives at property developer Mitsui Fudosan and builder Kajima Corp.
+Topping the list are Hisashi Hieda, chief executive of broadcaster Fuji Media Holdings (4676.T) as well as senior executives at property developer Mitsui Fudosan (8801.T) and builder Kajima Corp (1812.T).
 Those three companies are crucial because they have already forged an alliance for the Odaiba district, the preferred site for a casino development near Tokyo Bay.

 Some of Sands’ competitors have made it clear that they are willing to jointly invest with domestic partners.